dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Importing DJI SDK and UX SDK with CocoaPods
+## Importing DJI SDK, UX SDK and DJIWidget with CocoaPods

 Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UXSDKDemo" in the **Product Name** field and keep the other default settings.